centrahq/api-documentation/pages/05.api-references/08.subscription-api/01.api-reference/105.register-payment/docs.md

 [/parameter]

 [parameter data="all provider GET/POST params " datatype="any" isRequired=true sublevel=1]
-Attach all GET/POST parameters sent from the payment provider to the ``payment_url`` from :doc:`Create Subscription </reference/stable/subscription-api/create-subscription>`.
+Attach all GET/POST parameters sent from the payment provider to the ``payment_url`` from :doc: [Create Subscription](/api-references/subscription-api/api-reference/create-subscription).
 These will be used to validate if the payment was successful.
 [/parameter]

 ## Request example

 ```http